-Last year the USDA lightened their requirements for USDA licensure.
+Recently, the USDA lightened their requirements for USDA licensure.
 The old rules required that anyone breeding and selling Sugar Gliders must be licensed.
 The new rules allow up to three breeding females without licensure.
-In my opinion this has had a huge impact, not so much in the amount of Sugar Gliders being sold, but more the amount of Sugar Gliders being sold by unlicensed and many times inexperienced people that pass along misinformation.
+This has had a huge impact, not so much in the amount of Sugar Gliders being sold, but more the amount of Sugar Gliders being sold by unlicensed and many times inexperienced people that pass along misinformation.

-Since Sugar Gliders are exotics that require time, attention, and high maintenance diet, many people are sold Sugar Gliders without being given proper information.
+Since Sugar Gliders are exotics that require time, attention, and species-specific diets, many people are sold Sugar Gliders without being given proper information.
 Consequently, they do not realize what they are getting into and often times get rid of them shortly after.

 Breeding Sugar Gliders properly will not likely bring a profit.
 Over time, the costs of proper diet, vet bills, bedding, toys and pouches will not usually be covered by the price of joeys.
 Most small scale breeders will not actually profit in the long run if they are taking care of the animals properly.

 What about Sugar Glider Mills?
 There are such facilities breeding many hundreds of gliders in 1' x 1' cages without enrichment.
-These megabreeders cannot possibly keep track of each joey born, so they pull them by weight away from their parents.
-They do not have the manpower to personally hold and play with each and every breeding pair, so the joeys are usually held for the first time after they are pulled from their parents.
+These megabreeders pull the joeys away from their parents, often too early, for a quick sale.
+They cannot provide detailed information and socialization for each joey born, so the joeys are usually held for the first time after they are pulled from their parents.

-These exhibitors prey on impulse buyers.
+Sugar gliders are sometimes found at pet expos, flea markets and mall kiosks across the U.S. These exhibitors prey on impulse buyers.
 They attempt to put everything together in a neat, easy, ready-to-go package.
-You get the glider, cage, pellets, a pouch and a 10 or 15-minute discussion on care and they send the baby Sugar Glider and their new owners on their way.
+You get the glider, cage, pouch and a years supply of food all in one (expensive!) bundle.
+After a 10 or 15-minute discussion on care, they send the baby Sugar Glider and their new owners on their way.

 How can you tell you are dealing with a reputable breeder?
 There are several ways to get a good idea.
 The least of which is whether they have a USDA license.
 While a USDA licensed breeder is a good start, even these "glider mills" pass the USDA standards.
 You want to find a USDA licensed breeder that exceeds the USDA requirements.